kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 # PAM and nsswitch

-PAM and nsswitch are the core mechanisms used by Linux and BSD clients to resolve identities from an IDM service like kanidm into accounts that can be used on the machine for various interactive tasks.
+[PAM](http://linux-pam.org) and [nsswitch](https://en.wikipedia.org/wiki/Name_Service_Switch) are the core mechanisms used by Linux and BSD clients to resolve identities from an IDM service like Kanidm into accounts that can be used on the machine for various interactive tasks.

-## The unix daemon
+## The UNIX daemon

-Kanidm provide a unix daemon that runs on any client that wants to use pam and nsswitch integration.
-This is provided as the daemon can cache the accounts for users who have unreliable networks or leave the site where kanidm is.
+Kanidm provides a UNIX daemon that runs on any client that wants to use PAM and nsswitch integration.
+This is provided as the daemon can cache the accounts for users who have unreliable networks or leave the site where Kanidm is.
 The cache is also able to cache missing-entry responses to reduce network traffic and main server load.

-Additionally, the daemon means that the pam and nsswitch integration libraries can be small, helping to reduce the attack surface of the machine.
+Additionally, the daemon means that the PAM and nsswitch integration libraries can be small, helping to reduce the attack surface of the machine.
 Similarly, a tasks daemon is available that can create home directories on first login and supports several features related to aliases and links to these home directories.

 We recommend you install the client daemon from your system package manager.